nus-ieee-hkn/nus-ieee-hkn.github.io/README.md

-# NUS IEE HKN
+# NUS IEEE HKN

-This repository contains the code for the NUS IEE HKN website.
+This repository contains the code for the NUS IEEE HKN website.
 It is currently hosted on GitHub pages, and built by Jekyll.

 ## Description